Phase-out of fossil fuel vehicles: Aviation

 Norway, and possibly some other Scandinavian countries, are aiming for all domestic flights to be emission-free by 2040.
 A major obstacle to decarbonising air travel is the low energy density of current and foreseeable battery technology.
 Thus alternatives to electric planes such as so called sustainable aviation fuels or e-fuels (fuels derived from electrochemical conversion of substances like water and carbon dioxide into hydrocarbons) are also proposed as a future replacement of current jet fuels.
 In 2021 the first production scale plant for e-fuels to be used in aviation opened in northern Germany.
 Production capacity is planned to reach 8 barrels a day by 2022.
 Lufthansa will be among the chief users of the synthetic fuel produced in the new facility.
 Germany's plan to transform aviation to net zero carbon emissions relies heavily on e-fuels.

 Besides the need to rapidly scale up currently minuscule production capacity, the main obstacles to wider deployment of sustainable aviation fuels and e-Fuels are their much higher cost in the absence of meaningful carbon pricing in aviation.
 Furthermore, with current CORSIA regulations for sustainable aviation fuels allowing up to 90% of emissions compared to conventional fuels, even those options are currently far from carbon neutral.
+However, short haul, low demand routes can be easily flown using electric aircraft, and manufacturers such as Heart Aerospace are planning to introduce them with United Airlines in 2026.

-There were attempts at building Nuclear-powered aircraft during the Cold War, which unlike nuclear marine propulsion never got very far and were always only proposed for military uses.
+There were attempts at building nuclear-powered aircraft during the Cold War, which unlike nuclear marine propulsion never got very far and were always only proposed for military uses.
 As of 2022 no country or private enterprise is seriously pursuing nuclear propulsion for passenger aircraft.

-However, short haul, low demand routes can be easily flown using electric aircraft, and manufacturers such as Heart Aerospace are planning to introduce them with United Airlines in 2026.